emerald-geomodelling/poltergust/README.md

 arguments specified (--python=python3.8), and a set of dependencies to be installed using pip.
 Each dependency will be installed inside the virtualenv with pip install, using the verbatim dependency string given.
-It can optionally also specify environment variables to be set.
+It can optionally also specify environment variables to be set using the key `variables`.

 A task file specifies an environment to run the task in, a luigi root task name, and any other arguments to give to the luigi command (with `--` removed).
 Note: `--scheduler-url` will be automatically added.
+It can optionally also specify environment variables to be set using the key `variables`.

 When a task is done on a machine, a flag file